 - The courtroom prep: if the insurance company does not agree to settle, your lawyer can put together and present a court case on your behalf.

 The statute of limitations for filing a personal injury lawsuit restricts the amount of time you have to seek monetary damages after an accident.
 Farmer & Morris Law, PLLC, can help you with your lawsuit by advising you about your options, negotiating for a settlement, and more.
 Call us if you would like to learn more.
 A team member in Rutherfordton, North Carolina, is standing by to discuss your case.
-Dial (828) 286-3866 today.
+Dial (828) 286-3866 today or contact Spartanburg personal injury lawyer.